The ALA Team is:

 In 2005, Lyn retired as a full professor in the Faculty of Nursing, Miyagi University, Japan, and returned to Australia where she teaches at the University of Adelaide, mentoring international students.
 Lyn has been a key member of the International Light Association Board since 2010, being the Communications Officer and Conference Co-ordinator.
 She is now retired from these key positions and is busy organising the ALA’s next Conference, as well as keeping in touch with her vast network in the field of light and colour around the world.

 With a career in education, Amanda taught English in Malaysia and Singapore many years.
 Since returning to Australia in 2004, she has worked in university preparatory programs and in the graduate school.
 Amanda served on the ILA Board as Secretary from 2013-16, working on education projects and editing three editions of ILA’s Journal of Light.
 Amanda is now focussed on spreading the word about ‘light for health’ through ALA and beyond as Coordinator of ILA Chapter Associations.

 Thelma van der Werff

 Maniisha has worked as an acupuncturist and naturopathic practitioner for 28 years.
 She runs a private practice in Fremantle, Western Australia and conducts clinical research studies in this field using a range of assessment modalities including Kirlian-based electro-photography.
-Maniisha is one of the co-founders of the ALA and is passionate about extending knowledge about light and colour and their potential for healing into the broader community.
+Maniisha is one of the co-founders of the ALA and is passionate about light and colour and their potential for healing into the broader community.